scummvm/scummvm/doc/docportal/consoles/nintendo_3ds.rst

 Hover mode
 ************

-When using the touchscreen, you are simulating the movement of the mouse.
+When using the touchscreen, hover mode simulates the movement of the mouse.
 You can click with taps, however you can't drag or hold down a mouse button unless you use the buttons mapped to the right/left mouse buttons.

 Drag mode
 **************

-Every time you touch and release the touchscreen, you are simulating the click and release of the mouse buttons.
+Simulates the click and release of the mouse buttons every time you touch and release the touchscreen.
 At the moment, this is only a left mouse button click.

 Magnify mode
 ****************